semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 Another way to check is to open `~/.docker/config.json` and check the `auths` field.

-If you have been successfully logged in then the `auths` field will be updated accordingly:
+If you have been successfully logged in, then the `auths` field will be updated accordingly:
 ```
 {
 	"auths": {